dylan-lang/opendylan/documentation/getting-started-ide/source/projects.rst

 On the first page, we want to specify the project type.

-Select “GUI Application (EXE)” in the Project type box.
+Select "GUI Application (EXE)" in the Project type box.

 Click **Next**.